 - Identify and properly use personal safety equipment.

-- Understand the need for safety equipment in the shop & field.
+- Understand the need for safety equipment in the shop and field.

 - Show proper use and care of sheet metal hand tools.